-Often the earliest active bumblebee, the white-tailed bee is easily confused with B. cryptarum and B. magnus, so much that the three species are sometimes referred to in an aggregation.
+Often the earliest active bumblebee, the white-tailed bee can be confused with the buff-tailed bumblebee (below), and the workers of both species are identical.
 The queen is medium-sized with single yellow bands on thorax and abdomen and white tail.

 The bees can be seen from March to October, but only some social classes are present at each time, with queens present first and staying the longest.
 In April, workers first appear.
 Nests are built underground, usually in discarded mammal burrows.

 In upland and exposed coastline habitats the white-tailed bee is usually outcompeted by other Bombus species.
 They love brambles, umbellifers, sallows, thistles, and knapweeds.

 Large and dark; single yellow bands on thorax and abdomen; buffish tail.

 The species is around from February to October over two generations, and sometimes a third generation, active over the winter, is able to thrive.

 Gorses and fruit trees and shrubs are some favourite forages for this bee.
 They nest underground in old mouse nests, or in grass, and are at home in residential areas.

 Tree bumblebee (queen) Bombus hypnorum

 Arriving in the UK in 2000 and now abundant in gardens, the earliest castes appear in march and the bees are present until September.